-ELECTRICITY Please indicate all sources of purchased or externally supplied electricity and the annual consumption of this energy in the relevant unit.
-In most cases, consumption is the sum of purchase and Please be aware that the calculator only covers countries from the Baltics.
-First column will automatically fill in as selected country of operation.
-If you do not have an energy purchase Lithuania MWh How much non-RES electricity did you purchase in the selected year?
-Do you have a signed contract/Power Purchase Agreement (PPA) or NO NO NO guarantees of origin that you buy yourself for RES electricity?
-PURCHASE How much RES electricity did you buy in the selected year? $\downarrow \downarrow \downarrow \downarrow$ Please fill in columns for estimations only if you do not have data above $\downarrow \downarrow \downarrow \downarrow$ ESTIMATION: How much did you pay for non-RES electricty in the year EUR ESTIMATION: How much did you pay for RES electricity in the year selected?
+production. rchased or externally supplied electricity and the annual consumption of this energy in t tor only covers countries from the Baltics.
+First column will automatically fill in as selec ted country of opera Choose country: Littidania MWh How much non-RES electricity did you purchase in the selected year? ivivvn Do you have a signed contract/Power Purchase Agreement (PPA) or guarantees of origin that you buy yourself for RES electricity?
+NO NO NO PURCHASE How much RES electricity did you buy in the selected year? $\downarrow \downarrow \downarrow \downarrow$ Please fill in columns for estimations only if you do not have d lata above \downarrow 🗸 🦆 ESTIMATION: How much did you pay for non-RES electricty in the year selected?
+EUR ESTIMATION: How much did you pay for RES electricity in the year selected?
+EUR